Multilevel ensemble Kalman filtering for spatio-temporal processes: Introduction

-It is worth mentioning optimal filtering by particle filters here.
-Typically particle filters are not used for spatial processes, or even modestly high-dimensional processes, due to very bad scaling of importance sampling in high dimensions, which can even be exponential \cite{BLB08, BBL08}.
+In addition to design an MLEnKF method for spatio-temporal processes, we provide an asymptotic performance analysis of the method that is applicable under sufficient regularity of the filtering problem and $L^p$-strong convergence of the numerical method approximating the underlying model dynamics.
+Sections~\ref{sec:numericalAnalysis} and~\ref{sec:numex} are devoted to a detailed analysis and practical implementation of MLEnKF applied to linear and semilinear stochastic reaction-diffusion equations.
+In particular, we describe how the pairwise coupling of EnKF-like hierarchies should be implemented for one specific numerical solver (the exponential-Euler method), and provide numerical evidence for the efficiency gains of MLEnKF over EnKF.

+Since particle filters are known to often perform better than EnKF, we also include a few remarks on how we believe such methods would compare to MLEnKF in filtering settings with spatial processes.
+Due to the poor scaling of particle ensemble size in high dimensions, which can even be exponential~\cite{BLB08, BBL08}, particle filters are typically not used for spatial processes, or even modestly high-dimensional processes.
 There has been some work in the past few years which overcomes this issue either for particular examples \cite{beskos2014stable} or by allowing for some bias \cite{bcj11, vl10, rebeschini2013can, weare2009particle}.
-However, particle filters cannot yet be considered practically applicable for high-dimensional problems, let alone general spatial processes.
+But particle filters cannot yet be considered practically applicable for general spatial processes.
+If there is a well-defined limit of the model as the state-space dimension $d$ grows such that the effective dimension of the target density with respect to the proposal remains finite or even small, then useful particle filters can be developed~\cite{kantas2014sequential,llopis2017particle}.
+As noted in~\cite{chatterjee2015sample}, the key criterion which needs to be satisfied is that the proposal and the target are not mutually singular in the limit.
 MLMC has been applied recently to particle filters, in the context where the approximation arises due to time discretization of a finite-dimensional SDE \cite{jasra2015multilevel, gregory2016multilevel}.
-It is a very interesting open problem to design multilevel particle filters for spatial processes.
+It is an interesting open problem to design multilevel particle filters for spatial processes: Both the range of applicability and the asymptotic performance of such a method versus MLEnKF when applied to spatial processes are topics that remain to be studied.

-The rest of the paper will be organized as follows.
-In section \ref{sec:kalman} the notation and problem will be introduced, and the spatio-temporal multilevel EnKF (MLEnKF) will be introduced in sub-section \ref{subsec:mlenkf}.
-In section \ref{sec:theory} it is proven that indeed the spatial MLEnKF inherits almost the same favorable asymptotic ``cost-to-error'' as the standard MLMC for a finite time horizon, and its mean-field limiting distribution is the filtering distribution in the linear and Gaussian case.
-In section \ref{sec:example} an example of a practically relevant SPDE and numerical method are given for the purposes of illustration, and the required assumptions are verified.
-In section \ref{sec:numex} some numerical experiments are conducted on the example from section \ref{sec:example}, and the results of these experiments corroborate the theory.
-Finally, conclusions and future directions are presented in section \ref{sec:conclusion}.